The derived subgroup of linear and simply-connected o-minimal groups: Preliminaries

 \begin{fact} \cite[Prop.3.9]{BBO} Let $G$ be a definable subgroup of $\GL(n,R)$ and $\overline{G}$ its Zariski closure.
 Then, $\text{\emph{Lie}}(\overline{G}) = a(\text{\emph{Lie}}(G))$.
 Furthermore, if $G$ is connected then $\overline{G}$ is irreducible and $G$ is normal in $\overline{G}$. \end{fact}

 The \emph{solvable radical} $R(G)$ of a definable group $G$ is the maximal normal solvable connected definable subgroup of $G$.
 We say that $G$ is \emph{semisimple} if $R(G)$ is trivial.
-A non-abelian definable group $G$ is \emph{definably simple} if there is no infinite normal definable subgroup of $G$.
-We recall a basic result of semisimple groups, the symbol $\simeq$ denotes \emph{definably isomorphic}.
+A non-abelian definable group $G$ is \emph{definably simple} if it has no proper non-trivial normal definable subgroup.
+We recall a basic result of semisimple groups: